cfu288/CellNeuro/CellNeuro/Notes.md

   * **Anaxonal neuron** - Difficult to distinguish between inputs and outputs, no obvious axon
   * **Monopolar** - (unipolar) only one process extends from body
   * **Bipolar** - Branch goes up one way and down another
-  * **Multipolar neuron** - Classic neuron, cell body with dendrites on body and single axon
+  * **Multipolar neuron** - classic neuron, cell body with dendrites on body and single axon
   * **Interneurons** - process signals between sensory and motor neurons